smamet/declarebusinessgroup-remover/README.md

 pwdx 23752
 ```

-3) You can then delete the folder where malitious script is, and kill the process.
-I suggest you chmod -R 555 to prevent the virus to write again during the cleanup time.
+3) You can then delete the folder where malicious script is, and kill the process.
+I suggest you change permissions on the file and folders to prevent the virus to write again during the cleanup time.
+This can be done by the command "chmod -R 555".
-4) Inspect index.php, wp-settings.php and wp-config.php.
+4) Inspect index.php, wp-settings.php and wp-config.php and remove all malicious includes.
 5) You will often see a 'blog/' folder with the core of the virus files in it.
-6) Also verify for any hidden 'ico'  files.
+6) Also verify for any hidden 'ico'  files. (hidden files start by a dot "." on linux.
+Use "ls -lah" to see them)
-7) Usually it creates tops on .htaccess giving access to different files clean that up.
+7) Usually it creates tons on .htaccess giving access to different files clean that up.